+In fact, over 80% of potential customers report that they research a company’s online reputation before making a purchase decision, highlighting the significant impact that negative content can have on consumer trust.
 All these effects have the potential to adversely affect revenue streams or hurt your career.
-That is why removing damaging content from the internet should be a priority as soon as it is identified.
+That is why removing online content that compromises your reputation should be a priority as soon as it is identified.

 Why Is Negative Content on the Internet So Popular?